-With grad season now here it’s time for many young people to start dreaming big and preparing for the big move.
+With grad season nowhere, it’s time for many young people to start dreaming big and preparing for the big move.
 Others may be moving for a new job or to make a fresh start in life.
 Whatever the reason, New York City can make for an exciting transition.
 But before you can start enjoying the nightlife on the Lower Eastside, watch the sunrise over the Williamsburg Bridge, or much on $1 pizza, you’ll need to find a new home and get settled.
 With just a bit of planning, you can make the big move much more straightforward.
-We cover here how to find the right place to live, find a home, and prepare for the big move.
+We cover here how to find the right place to live and prepare for the big move.
 Once that’s done, you’ll need some help to get you settled.
-We provide the tips to get you going and learn what living in NYC is all about.
+We provide the checklist moving and getting settled tips to get you going and learn what living in NYC is all about.

 Living in NYC can be highly stressful for new arrivals, especially if you don’t have any friends there.
 But with so much on offer here and a lifestyle like no other, the initial stress is worth it.
 This guide will help you make the transition from stressed-out new-arrival to an established New Yorker

 At first, glance, deciding on where to live in NYC can be rather tricky.
 With a metropolitan area stretching over 6,720 square miles, in five boroughs, with over 300 individual neighborhoods, you’ve got a lot to choose from.
 Each neighborhood has its unique vibe and will cater to particular lifestyles.
 Even New Yorkers who’ve lived their whole life there can feel as though they’ve moved to a different city when they move to a new neighborhood.
 Take some time to research each borough and make a list of potential neighborhoods you might be interested in.